1980s

 As part of the Boycott Apartheid 89 campaign the AAM converted a double-decker bus into a travelling exhibition area and video cinema.
 The bus was launched in London on 8 June, when a group of MPs took a symbolic ride from the House of Commons to the South African Embassy in Trafalgar Square.

-Leaflet produced for the AAM’s Boycott 89 campaign.
+Leaflet produced for the AAM’s Boycott Apartheid 89 campaign.
 It asked shoppers not to buy Cape or Outspan fruit.

-This conference gave London anti-apartheid supporters information about the AAM’s Boycott 89 campaign.
+This conference gave London anti-apartheid supporters information about the AAM’s Boycott Apartheid 89 campaign.
 It was one of 18 regional meetings held all over Britain to mobilise support.

 Anti-apartheid supporters in Maidstone, Kent asked shoppers to boycott Cape Fruit as part of the AAM’s ‘Boycott Apartheid 89’ campaign.
 All over Britain local AA groups talked to shoppers and motorists outside supermarkets and Shell garages.